-Sahaviriya Steel Industries Public Company Limited applied business philosophy and ethics in its business by believing in the value of personel, caring for a good quality of employee's life, having safe and hygienic the working conditions and dedicating to social and environmental responsibilities.
+- Sahaviriya Steel Industries Public Company Limited applied business philosophy and ethics in its business by believing in the value of personel, caring for a good quality of employee's life, having safe and hygienic the working conditions and dedicating to social and environmental responsibilities.
 The safety, health and environmental management system was considered to be crucial to business operations.
-The Company has committed to and given support to the management system in order to develop and continually improve the management system as the safety, health and environmental requirements.
+The Company has committed to and given support to the management system in order to develop and continually improve the management system as the safety, health and environmental requirements. - The Group Sustainable Development and Communication Office undertook various activities as shown in the Corporate and Social Responsibility Report. - The Safety, Environment and Plant integrity Management Office are engaged in social and community contribution and environmental activities as follows:

-- The Group Sustainable Development and Communication Office undertook various activities as shown in the Corporate and Social Responsibility Report. - The Safety, Environment and Plant integrity Management Office are engaged in social and community contribution and environmental activities as follows: - The Company promulgated the safety, occupational health and environment policy signed by the President in 2015 to demonstrate its commitment to reducing and preventing work-related accidents and illness, preventing and reducing the impact on the environment as well as saving resources and energy.
-The Company developed many project plans such as risk assessment, safety training, safety audit, work environment measurement, environmental monitoring and surveillance for employee and community, check up by health risk factor, campaign for reporting and improving work environment, Volunteer Project for Strengthening discipline, Culture, safety and environment (BBS), Zero Accident project, emergency plan testing, awareness campaign on waste segregation and recycling which is the most effective waste disposal method, design, the process designed for wastewater recycling (Zero Discharge) and etc. to follow the Standard for occupational health and safety management systems (OHSAS 18001) and environmental management system (ISO 14001). - The Company announced the energy policy signed by the Group Chief Executive Officer and the President in 2018, to demonstrate its commitment to appropriately improving the energy management system by preparing for ISO 50001 certification process. - The Company provided training for all employees and contractors in order to give knowledge and better understanding of the environmental impacts that may result from their activities and how to minimize the impact that they have to strictly follow the rules such as seperation of waste, control of waste and pollution from the production process and emergency response management to prevent environmental impact.

-- The Company reported the result of projects implemented in 2018 that the work-related accidents rate was increased last year.
-The rate of work-related injury that results in days away from work in 2018 was 0.32 cases per one million hours worked compare to that of 2017 which was 0.66 cases per one million hours worked. - The Company promoted resource-saving program to help businesses use resources more efficiently in accordance with the environmental programs which includes reducing fuel consumption, reducing electricity consumption, reducing waste such as the seperation of waste for the proper treatment and disposal. - The Company continually conducted an annual community's attitudes survey as the plant operation may cause both positive and negative impacts on the community such as economic, social and environmental impacts.
-This is to understand the views of the community and various impacts arising from the plant operation that leads to joint decision making between the plant and community through a participatory process such as the meeting with local council and community leaders, etc. The results of these processes will be taken into consideration to determine the appropriate management strategies to create sustainable satisfaction for community.
+- The Company promulgated the safety, occupational health and environment policy signed by the President in 2019 to demonstrate its commitment to reducing and preventing work-related accidents and illness, preventing and reducing the impact on the environment as well as saving resources and energy.
+The Company developed many project plans such as risk assessment, safety training, safety audit, work environment measurement, environmental monitoring and surveillance for employee and community, check up by health risk factor, campaign for reporting and improving work environment, Volunteer Project for Strengthening discipline, Culture, safety and environment (BBS), Zero Accident project, emergency plan testing, awareness campaign on waste segregation and recycling which is the most effective waste disposal method, design, the process designed for wastewater recycling (Zero Discharge) and etc. to follow the Standard for occupational health and safety management systems (OHSAS 18001) and environmental management system (ISO 14001). - The Company announced the energy policy signed by the Group Chief Executive Officer and President in 2019, to demonstrate its commitment to appropriately improving the energy management system by preparing for ISO 50001 certification process in 2020. - The Company provided training for all employees and contractors in order to give knowledge and better understanding of the environmental impacts that may result from their activities and how to minimise the impact that they have to strictly follow the rules such as seperation of waste, control of waste and pollution from the production process and emergency response management to prevent environmental impact. - The Company reported the result of projects implemented in 2019 that the work-related accidents rate was increased last year.
+The rate of work-related injury that results in days away from work in 2019 was 0 cases per one million hours worked compare to that of 2018 which was 0.32 cases per one million hours worked. - The Company promoted resource-saving program to help businesses use resources more efficiently in accordance with the environmental programs which includes reducing fuel consumption, reducing electricity consumption, reducing waste such as the seperation of waste for the proper treatment and disposal.